 Information systems created over the years confirm the fact, that users are satisfied with systems built with intuition in mind, have beautiful design and work fast.
 These three values are the main parameters of evaluation for the quality of our information systems.

 We believe that no single technology has a definite advantage to any other and rather it is important which tools can bring the best solution to the team.

-Brightspark’s main skill is using tools from Microsoft.
-Our experience with the Microsoft .net platform amounts to several decades, when measured between all team members.
+Brightspark is most skilled I using tools from Microsoft.
+Our experience with the Microsoft .net platform amount to decades, when measured between all team members.
 So we use Microsoft’s tools to create the majority of our software that demands the most complicated business logic.